JustTagIt/DevelopmentHandbook/css_guidelines.md

 # What about our CSS
 Now that we have the basic style guide lines covered what about our css?

+Before we write a line of css lets consider utility first design.

+Whether leveraging Bootstrap 4 utility classes or another framework like [Tailwind](https://tailwindcss.com/docs/what-is-tailwind/)
+We can use their classes to provide padding, margins, display properties and [much more](https://tailwindcss.com/docs/text-color) borders and hover states.

+This these classes can help quickly and uniformly control these properties.

+Not all designs can be handed with utility classes and in those cases we can move to CSS and the follow some guidelines.

 ## Scope
 On of the biggest issues we've faced is lack of scope for a component or page.
 Which leads to the "short blanket" problem where you fix one section and it break another.
 That section gets fixed and now the initial section breaks.